-- Legislative changes and (non-NCUA) regulations impacting credit unions, (e.g., privacy/data security, anti-terrorism monitoring, compliance); - Legislative changes that expand the burden of supervisory responsibilities on both the NCUA and the credit union system; - Regulatory and supervisory oversight may lag new credit union products and services; and - Pace of change in financial needs, services, and products.
+- Legislative changes and (non-NCUA) regulations impacting credit unions, (e.g., privacy/data security, anti-terrorism monitoring, compliance); - Legislative changes that expand the burden of supervisory responsibilities on both the NCUA and the credit union system; and - Pace of change in financial needs, services, and products.

-Goal 4: Issue Clearly Articulated and Easily Understood Regulation
+Goal 4: Issue Clearly Articulated and Easily Understood Regulations

 The NCUA strives to serve as an effective translator of legislation and administrator of regulatory guidance by ensuring that regulations issued are simple, clear, straightforward, and based on not only good business practices, but common sense as well.
-Additionally, NCUA will only promulgate needed regulations.
+Additionally, NCUA will only promulgate regulations that address significant issues as determined by the Board.